LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

                         dataset_name='mnist')
 ```
 With each dataset, a model is provided, so you do not need to care of it.
 Moreover, the split between the validation and train sets is done by the constructor's of the dataset, even if you can fine thune it.
-If you want to use an homemade dataset or a homemade model, you will have to use the dataset class. #TODO add anchor link
+If you want to use an homemade dataset or a homemade model, you will have to use the [dataset class.](#dataset-generation)
 Note that this parameter is not mandatory as the MNIST dataset is selected by default.

 ### Set some ML parameters